conduktor/conduktor-docs/docs/platform/get-started/configuration/env-variables.md

 By default, Console uses **non-aggregated metrics** to display metrics.
 If your Kafka clusters have many topics and partitions, enabling **aggregated metrics** can help reduce the number of metrics exposed in the metrics endpoint scraped by Cortex.

 You can enable aggregated metrics **without deactivating** non-aggregated metrics.
-However, if you **disable non-aggregated metrics**, metrics will no longer be visible in the Console UI.
+However, if you **disable non-aggregated metrics** and **do not enable aggregated metrics**, metrics will no longer be visible in the Console UI.

 #### Configuration Properties